CGuichard/Huffman-Project/README.md

 2. `{pathFileKey}`: Path of the file used to save the key *(not obligatory)*
 3. `{pathFileOut}`: Path of the output file *(not obligatory)*

-*Note: it is possible not to specify files other than that of pathFileInput, because the program will determine the filenames (pathFileOut = pathFileInput + ".hfm" and pathFileKey = pathFileInput + ".hfm.key")*
+> *Note: it is possible to not specify files other than the one of pathFileInput, because the program will determine the filenames (pathFileOut = pathFileInput + ".hfm" and pathFileKey = pathFileInput + ".hfm.key")*

 It goes without saying that you can put **valgring** before **./bin/huffman_exec** to use it